PaulinJulia/Jobchaser/README.md

 ## Project status

 This project is on hold for correcting and feedback.
-Feel free to pull the code.
+Feel free to pull the code and test the features.

 ## Support